arsenicoveleno/dependability/README.md

 - **MobSF** → Mobile Security Framework for static and dynamic analysis of APKs.
 - **VirusTotal** → Online service for scanning APKs for known malware signatures.
 - **Android Studio** → For testing and analyzing APKs in an emulator environment.

-## How to Use

-1. Open `file_report.pdf` for the full detailed analysis.
-2. Open `file_pres.pptx` to view the presentation slides.
-3. Open `teoria.pdf` for the theoretical summary of the oral part of the course.